CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 Here you can see that refraction was implemented.
 Interestingly, this does not actually have much of a performance impact since all it does is use a different method of shading each path.
 Other than the different method of shading, everything else is the same, so the performance is about the same.

-The hypothetical CPU version of this would be the same as the hypothetical CPU verison of the normal path tracer, where each path is computed sequentially.
+The hypothetical CPU version of this would be the same as the hypothetical CPU version of the normal path tracer, where each path is computed sequentially.
 This feature was pretty easy to implement on top of the current path tracer since it only modified one step.
 This feature specifically doesn't benefit any more from being on the GPU compared to a normal path tracer.
 (They both run at about 8 fps for `cornell.json`.)

 ### Antialiasing